open-component-model/ocm-spec/doc/01-model/02-elements.md

 ## References

-A component version may refer to other component versions by adding a *reference* to the component version.s
+A component version may refer to other component versions by adding a *reference* to the component version.

 A reference element has the following fields: